jessicarush/react-notes/jsx.md

 ReactDOM.render(<JSXDemo />, document.getElementById('root'));
 ```

-This method uses an if/else to set a variable containing content.
+This example uses an if/else to set a variable containing content.
 The content is then added at the end.
-Note that even in this variable (msg), we must return one element.
+Note that even in this variable (msg), we can return only one element.
 In other words, multiple elements should be wrapped in one.

 ```javascript
 function getNum() {